Selah Season | Purpose Life Church

 Your Personal Project

 Dedicate focused time toward the project you identified.
-Creative, spiritual, or practical — take a tangible next step.
+Creative, spiritual, or practical.
+Take a tangible next step and document your progress.

 Week 06